If you’re planning on eating sushi during your trip to Japan, make sure to keep this simple but essential sushi

-Keep in mind that the chef has to pay attention to all of the diners, so we highly recommend being considerate both to the chef and to your fellow diners.
+Keep in mind that the chef has to pay attention to all of the diners, so be considerate both to the chef and to your fellow diners.

 While eating an incredible sushi meal, it may occur to you to talk about it in relation to past sushi experiences you’ve had.

 Whether you’re name-dropping, or harmlessly discussing with your dining companions, mentioning other sushi shops’ and chefs’ names is generally considered a taboo.

 Even if the sushi chef doesn’t understand English, chances are the name of the chef or shop will come across, and then your current chef can only imagine what kinds of comparisons you are drawing!

 A common etiquette taboo – about which few people are conscious – is wearing fragrances to a sushi shop.